Graphical Nonlinear System Analysis: Example 2: cyclic feedback systems

 SRG analysis allows the incremental secant condition to be generalized beyond negative feedback interconnections.
 For example, if an uncertain gain $k_\Delta$ is placed in feedback with the cascade, as shown in Figure~\ref{fig:cascade_ff}, we can give a bound on $k_\Delta$ for which incremental stability is guaranteed.
 The inverse SRG of the cascade (Figure~\ref{fig:cascade_inverse}) is shifted to the left by $k_\Delta$; if it does not intersect $-1$, the closed loop has finite incremental gain.
 This allows us to conclude stability if

-\begin{remark} Remark~\ref{rem:static} showed how the bounding SRG for an incrementally sector bounded static nonlinearity could be used to determine bounding SRGs for dynamic nonlinearities.
+\begin{remark} Remark~\ref{rem:static} showed how the bounding SRG for a static nonlinearity that is incrementally in a sector could be used to determine bounding SRGs for dynamic nonlinearities.
 The cascade SRG derived in this section allows us to extend this idea to dynamic nonlinearities described by differential equations of the form

-Suppose that $f$ is incrementally in the sector $[\mu_1, \gamma_1]$, and $g$ is incrementally in the sector $[\mu_2, \gamma_2]$.
+Suppose that $f$ is incrementally in the sector $[\mu_1, \gamma_1]$ (in the sense of Proposition~\ref{prop:static_bound}), and $g$ is incrementally in the sector $[\mu_2, \gamma_2]$.
 For simplicity, assume $\mu_1 = \mu_2 = 0$.
-The system of Equation~\eqref{eq:dynamic_nonlinearity} can be represented as an integrator in negative feedback with $f$, with the nonlinearity $g$ at the input.
+The system of Equation~\eqref{eq:dynamic_nonlinearity} can be represented as $f$ in negative feedback with an integrator, with the nonlinearity $g$ at the input.
 It follows from Remark~\ref{rem:static} and the Theorem~\ref{thm:cascade} that this system has a bounding SRG given by the $n=2$ case of Figure~\ref{fig:cascade_srg}. \end{remark}